 Ultimately, it is the responsibility of each individual mental health professional to determine whether they meet requirements established by various government authorities (e.g., federal and state laws, local ordinances, procedural codes, board rules, etc.) to conduct forensic evaluations in their respective jurisdictions.
-If a forensic evaluator is affiliated with NBFE, then the evaluator can use the member forum to post a question about qualifications in a specific state.
+Prospective applicants are encouraged to contact their state licensure boards or association chapters for additional guidance on laws and rules applicable to forensic evaluations.
+They may also wish to contact their judicial circuit for information on qualifications required to be appointed by the court as an evaluator in a specific jurisdiction.
+If a forensic evaluator is affiliated with NBFE, then the evaluator can also use the member forum to post a question about qualifications in a specific state.

 NBFE’s position is that al mental health professionals, whether counselors, social workers, marriage and family therapists, psychologists, or psychiatrists, who are licensed in their states to independently diagnose and treat mental disorders and who have appropriate training and competence to administer and interpret psychological tests should be able to do so.
 This is a common position in the mental health field.